Timeline (for 2023–2024 cohort)

 The New Scholars Reception, where the new Haas Scholars will be presented to the world, and the “old” Haas Scholars pass the baton to you.

 Attend the Haas Scholars Orientation Retreat; get to know your cohort members and build a community, and receive wise advice from faculty members.
-All daytime events and overnight lodging at the Berkeley City Club (a few hours off each day in the afternoon).
+All daytime events and overnight lodging will be at the Bancroft Hotel.

 Engage in full-time research.
-Over the summer you will meet at least twice with all members of your cohort (in person or via zoom), you will check in every two weeks via email, and you will meet with your small disciplinary group every two weeks.
+Over the summer you will meet at least twice with all members of your cohort (in person or via zoom), check in regularly via bCourses, and meet with your small disciplinary group every two weeks.

 The Haas Scholars seminar will meet Fridays from 3-5 pm weekly.
 Each week, two scholars present (each scholar presents once).
-Learn how to present and give feedback, and also learn about many different areas of knowledge.
+Learn how to present and give feedback, and also learn about your cohort’s projects.

-The Haas Scholars conference (each scholar presents to the public).
+The Haas Scholars Conference (each scholar presents to the public).
 Scholars must attend the entire conference, all day on both days.
-The conference will take place on or near campus.
+The conference will take at the Bancroft Hotel.

 May 10, 2024: